Sireniks: Taboo

-Like several other Eskimo groups, the inhabitants of Sirenik had beliefs prohibiting certain activities, that were thought to be disadvantageous in a magical way.
+Like several other Inuit and Yupik groups, the inhabitants of Sirenik had beliefs prohibiting certain activities, that were thought to be disadvantageous in a magical way.
 Carrying an uncovered drum on the street was thought to trigger stormy weather.
 Bad weather was the supposed effect of burning seaweed on campfire, too.
 A great deal of the taboos (like several other beliefs) were thought to serve chances of survival and sustenance, securing abundance of game.
 Several of them restricted the exploitation of resources (game).

 Shamanism

-Like Eskimo cultures themselves, examples of shamanism among Eskimo peoples can be diverse.
+Like Yupik and Inuit cultures themselves, examples of shamanism among Inuit and Yupik peoples can be diverse.

 During the Stalinist and post-Stalinist periods, shamanism was prohibited by authorities.
 Nevertheless, some knowledge about shamanistic practices survived.
 The last shaman in Sirenik died before 2000, and since then there has been no shaman in the village.
 Earlier in the 20th century, shamanistic practices could be observed by scholars in Sirenik, and also a folklore text mentions a feast that could include shamanistic features.

 Recent history and today

-The Sirenik Eskimo maintain traditional subsistence skills, such as building large skin boats similar to the angyapik among Siberian Yupik, and umiak among many other Eskimo peoples.
+The Sirenik people maintain traditional subsistence skills, such as building large skin boats similar to the angyapik among Siberian Yupik, and umiak among many other Inuit and Yupik peoples.

 Poverty, unemployment, and alcoholism challenge their community.
 Medical care and supplies to the settlement can be inadequate.